 Mapping software enables data plotted on a map to be aggregated into a consolidated view of performance.
 A sales rep can segment and filter data, isolating transactions above or below a specific value.

 You can also overlay demographic and geographic data to analyze sales statistics and identify key insights regarding your market.
-Each member of a sales team can create reports, assess their own territories and measure their performance against sales quota targets.
+Each sales team member can create reports, assess their territories and measure their performance against sales quota targets.
 These reports can then be easily shared with colleagues and managers.

 3. Identify hidden insights with data visualization